-To assess the capacity of the developed system to perform displacement measurement, a trihedral CR with 30 cm-long sides was located at the scene shown in the left-top sub-figure of Fig. 5, as shown in Fig. 15, where the distance from the CR to the SDR-GB-SAR system is about 40 m.
-The dimensions of the CR were selected to match a 2.5 m-diameter sphere, in order to provide a well resolved reflection in front of the various cars parked behind.
-A full acquisition lasts one hour, half of which is spend acquiring the data and half of which is needed to move the antenna along the rail.
+To assess the capacity of the developed system to perform displacement measurement, a trihedral CR with 30 cm-long sides was set at the scene shown in the left-top sub-figure of Fig. 5, as shown in Fig. 18, where the distance from the CR to the SDR-GB-SAR system is about 40 m.
+The dimensions of the CR was selected to match a 2.5 m-diameter sphere, and hence providing a well resolved reflection in front of the various cars parked behind.